Ada-Developers-Academy/core/representing-data/data-and-json.md

 As we work with data, we may think, "How can this data get out of our code, and into someone else's code?"

-One way that programmers can parse and generate data that is largely compatible across languages is using the JSON data format.
+The JSON data format allows programmers to parse and generate data that is largely compatible across languages.
 Getting exposure to JSON will help us visualize what our Python code may use one day.

-Additionally, learning about JSON may help expose us to how applications beyond Python may represent data.
+Additionally, lessons from JSON exposes us to how applications beyond Python can represent data.

 ## Vocabulary and Synonyms